Try Radar for free

 Where to go next

-The pages below break sitemap and indexing monitoring into specific workflows, from Google Search Console checks to sitemap submission and triage for new page waves.
+The guides below break sitemap and indexing monitoring into practical workflows, including Google Search Console indexation monitoring, indexed page growth checks, and sitemap submission steps.

-Use these guides to set up repeatable monitoring for discovery, indexing, impressions, and clicks, and to decide where to expand, fix, or retire content clusters.
+Use them to compare discovery, indexing, impressions, and clicks across key clusters, then decide where to expand, fix, consolidate, or retire content.

 What matters

-• Radar’s free demo uses public sitemap signals plus a shallow crawl, so you can inspect site structure without installing code or bypassing robots rules.
+• Radar’s free demo uses publicly available sitemap signals plus a shallow crawl, and it respects robots rules during the run.